zachmayer/caretEnsemble/README.md

 devtools::install_github('zachmayer/caretEnsemble')
 ```

-There are also several tagged versions of caretEnsemble on github you can install via devtools.
+There are also tagged versions of caretEnsemble on github you can install via devtools.
 For example, to install the original draft of the API:
 ```{R}
 devtools::install_github('zachmayer/caretEnsemble@0.0')
 ```